vizotov/ObjectLR/README.md

 ...
 ```

+The Sentence class adds a special EOF token to the recognized chain of objects to indicate the completion
+of the input character stream.
+Therefore, only the full text must be passed to the constructor of the
+Sentence class for recognition, not part of it.

 ## Language creation

 The interaction between two objects is implemented as a call to the **concat** method of one of them.